Skip to main content

 Technical Analysis

-CVE-2026-1643 identifies a reflected cross-site scripting (XSS) vulnerability in the MP-Ukagaka plugin for WordPress, affecting all versions up to and including 1.5.2.
+CVE-2026-1643 identifies a reflected Cross-Site Scripting (XSS) vulnerability in the MP-Ukagaka plugin for WordPress, affecting all versions up to and including 1.5.2.
 The root cause is improper neutralization of input during web page generation, specifically insufficient input sanitization and output escaping, which allows attackers to inject arbitrary JavaScript code into web pages.
 This vulnerability is classified under CWE-79.
-An unauthenticated attacker can exploit this flaw by crafting a malicious URL containing the injected script and convincing a user to click it.
-Upon clicking, the malicious script executes in the context of the victim’s browser, potentially leading to theft of session cookies, user credentials, or performing actions on behalf of the user.
-The CVSS v3.1 base score is 6.1, reflecting a medium severity with the vector AV:N/AC:L/PR:N/UI:R/S:C/C:L/I:L/A:N, indicating network attack vector, low attack complexity, no privileges required, user interaction required, scope changed, and partial impact on confidentiality and integrity but no impact on availability.
-No known exploits have been reported in the wild at the time of publication.
-The vulnerability affects all versions of the MP-Ukagaka plugin, which is used to extend WordPress functionality, often in niche or community-driven sites.
-The lack of patches currently necessitates alternative mitigations.
-The vulnerability’s exploitation scope is limited by the need for user interaction but remains significant due to the widespread use of WordPress and the potential for targeted phishing campaigns.
+An unauthenticated attacker can exploit this flaw by crafting malicious URLs that, when clicked by a user, cause the victim's browser to execute injected scripts.
+These scripts can perform actions such as stealing cookies, session tokens, or other sensitive information, and potentially perform actions on behalf of the user within the context of the vulnerable site.
+The vulnerability does not require authentication but does require user interaction (clicking a malicious link).
+The CVSS v3.1 base score is 6.1, indicating a medium severity level, with attack vector as network, low attack complexity, no privileges required, user interaction required, scope changed, and low impact on confidentiality and integrity but no impact on availability.
+No patches or fixes are currently linked, and no known exploits have been reported in the wild as of the publication date.
+The vulnerability was reserved on January 29, 2026, and published on February 7, 2026.

 Potential Impact